mdoege/PySynth/README.markdown

 import pysynth_b as psb # a, b, e, and s variants available

 ''' (note, duration)
-Note name (a to g), then optionally a '#' for sharp, then optionally the octave (defaults to 4).
+Note name (a to g), then optionally a '#' for sharp or 'b' for flat, then optionally the octave (defaults to 4).
 An asterisk at the end means to play the note a little louder.
-4 is a quarter note, -4 is a dotted quarter note, etc for duration.''' song = (
+Duration: 4 is a quarter note, -4 is a dotted quarter note, etc.''' song = (
   ('c', 4), ('c*', 4), ('eb', 4),
   ('g#', 4),  ('g*', 2), ('g5', 4),